Our SENCOs are: Mrs Joanna Eade and Miss Helena Smith.

 email: firstname.lastname@example.org AO: SENCO

 or call the school on: 020 8684 3497

 Many children have an ‘additional need’ at some stage of their school career - though this may only be of a temporary nature and may be emotional, physical or intellectual.
 There are also those pupils, as highlighted by the Education Act 1989, who have a specific learning difficulty.

 A unified, systematic approach is essential within the school to ensure all-round support, continuity and an effective structure for communicating with parents.
-The DFE ‘Code of Practice’ and our own Special Needs Policy (based on the Government's Code of Practice, 2014) provide the framework for these processes Provision for pupils with additional needs is coordinated by the school’s Assistant Heads for Inclusion/SENCO (Special Educational Needs Coordinator).
+The DFE ‘Code of Practice’ and our own Special Needs Policy (based on the Government's Code of Practice, 2014) provide the framework for these processes Provision for pupils with additional needs is coordinated by the school’s SENCO.
+(Special Educational Needs Coordinator).

 We are committed to providing the right education for our pupils.
 We are a fully inclusive school that welcomes and celebrates diversity.